-How does litigation financing work?
+How does litigation funding work?

-Why use our litigation financing?
+Why use our litigation funding?

-People use finance for litigation when they don’t have the funds to pursue their claim, have the funds but would rather use the cash for other purposes, or they are looking to share or remove the risks associated with the claim.
+People use funding for litigation when they don’t have the funds to pursue their claim, have the funds but would rather use the cash for other purposes, or they are looking to share or remove the risks associated with the claim.

 Pay legal fees of £150,000 yourself to try and recover £400,000 of damages.
 If you lose, you have spent the £150,000 plus you will be the other sides cost of, say, £100,000.
 Your potential loss is £250,000; or